radicleart/stxeco-vote/VOTING.md

 because no link to pox data could be found.
 Constituent addresses of the multisig and transactions which funded the voting transaction were considered.

-## Non Stacker Voting
+## Non stacker voting

-Votes are controlled by the DAO contract.
-Counts are read from the contract.
-Individual vote transaction are read from contract event stream and double checked against directly querying the stacks database.
+Votes are controlled by the DAO contract and the counts are read directly from the contract.
+Individual vote transactions were also read from contract event stream and double checked against directly querying the stacks database.
 The SQL to fetch non stacker data (c/o Justin @ [Ortega](https://app.ortege.ai/))

 ```sql